Sohel2309/Automated-Crack-Detection/README.md

 ## 🖼️ Sample Outputs

-Sample results can be found in:
+Sample results can be found in:results/sample_outputs